 Shinjuku is ripe with Tokyo nightlife.
 You can hit up the Korean BBQ spots and bars of Shin Okubo, The Park Hyatt Tokyo, and of course the famous Golden Gai district.
 Golden Gai is filled with an endless maze of local bars where you can experience the essence of Japanese mixology and mix with the locals.

 Shibuya is one of the top places for nightlife in Tokyo.
 You have a ton of bars, some good clubs, and lots of lights and energy.
-It definitely has a younger vibe to it, as opposed to some other districts.
-But, it’s always fun and is always a must at night.
+It has a younger vibe to it, as opposed to some other districts.
+But it’s always fun and a must at night.

 With locations around Tokyo, Karaoke Kan is the largest chain around Tokyo.
-And the Karaoke Kan in Shibuya is where you can find the famous scene from the movie Lost in Translation that so many people are curious about.
+And the Karaoke Kan in Shibuya is where you can find the famous scene from the movie Lost in Translation.

 Honestly, I’ve found most of the boxes to be the same, but whether you go to a box or a private bar, it’s highly recommended that you not leave Tokyo without your own karaoke experience.

 Roppongi has a very diverse nightlife scene.
-When I first moved to Tokyo, I was warned of going out to clubs in Roppongi because it was here that a lot of foreigners were targeted for fraud at bars by using credit cards.
+When I first moved to Tokyo, I was warned about going out to clubs in Roppongi.
+Foreigners were often the target of credit card fraud.

-With that said, the Roppongi scene is very diverse because it’s a hub of the traditional nightclub scene, but it also has some of super classy establishments such as the Andaz Tokyo.
+With that said, the Roppongi scene is very diverse.
+It’s a hub of the traditional nightclub scene, but it also has some super classy establishments such as the Andaz Tokyo.
 The vibe in Roppongi is a lot more subdued than the crazy lights and energy of Shibuya, but it’s also very fun too.
-As mentioned earlier, Gonpachi is an excellent spot to grab drinks and dinner but it’s also the sight of the beloved Tokyo Pub Crawl.
+As mentioned earlier, Gonpachi is a fun spot to grab drinks and dinner, but Roppongi is also the sight of the beloved Tokyo Pub Crawl.

-Shinjuku, like Shibuya and Roppongi, has its own unique nightlife vibe.
+Shinjuku, like Shibuya and Roppongi, has a unique nightlife vibe.
 It’s here where you can find a lot of local bars and pubs as well as some classy bars such as The New York Bar, as well as the Kabukicho district.

 Essentially, it has everything.
-But, while Shibuya has a much younger vibe and Roppongi has both a “clubby” scene as well as a super high-end hotel bar scene, I come to Shinjuku for the Golden Gai District and Kabukicho, as well as a ton of amazing restaurants.
-See my book Hidden Tokyo for a lot more insider recommendations.
+But, while Shibuya has a much younger vibe and Roppongi has both a “clubby” scene as well as a super high-end hotel bar scene, you come to Shinjuku for the Golden Gai District and Kabukicho.